Postgraduate Course: Contemporary Japanese Cinema (ASST11057)

 ||Availability||Not available to visiting students

-Therefore, as well as developing a critical appreciation of Japanese cinema, we will use film to examine more general issues facing Japanese contemporary society.
+Therefore, as well as developing a critical appreciation of contemporary Japanese cinema, the course acts as an approach to thinking about more general issues facing Japanese contemporary society.
 As such, students will be expected to draw upon the wide literature in English on both Japanese cinema and contemporary Japanese society, and demonstrate this knowledge through discussion, debate, presentations and written work.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information

 |Academic year 2018/19, Not available to visiting students (SS1)

 ||Two 500 word film critiques (5% each)

 One 3000 word essay (75%)

 Critiques are due in Friday Week 5 and Friday Week 7, and should be handed into the LLC postgraduate office.
 You will receive verbal and written feedback on your critiques in time for your summative assessment.

 | Students who have completed this course successfully will have: